strimzi/strimzi.github.io/_posts/2025-08-20-queues-for-kafka.md

 When a consumer in a share group fetches records, it acquires a batch of records with a time-limited acquisition.
 Batch size is controlled by the existing fetch configurations such as <b>max.poll.records</b> and <b>fetch.max.bytes</b>.
 While the records are acquired, they are not available for other consumers.
 The lock is automatically released if a record is not processed and acknowledged before the timeout and the record becomes available again for another delivery attempt.
 This makes sure delivery progresses even when a consumer fails to process a record.
 The lock duration can be configured with the <b>group.share.record.lock.duration.ms</b> broker configuration, which is set to 30s by default.

 The number of records acquired from a partition by one share group is also limited.
 Once this limit is reached, fetching of records from the share group temporarily pauses until the number of acquired records reduces.
-The limit can be configured with the broker configuration, <b>group.share.partition.max.record.locks</b> which is set to 200 by default.
+The limit can be configured with the broker configuration, <b>group.share.partition.max.record.locks</b> which is set to 200 by default (but was changed to 2000 in Apache Kafka 4.1).

 Records transition through different states when being fetched depending on the actions taken by consumers of a share group.
 Consumers can:
 - Acknowledge once the record is successfully processed